deepqmc/deepqmc/doc/tutorial.rst

 Tutorial
 ========

 This section describes the use of the high-level API of DeepQMC.
-For the lower-level API, go directly to the :ref:`api` documentation.
+For the lower-level API, consult directly the :ref:`api` documentation.

 Create a molecule
 -----------------